YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This indicates the argument for a VIEW command or $VIEW() function required a local variable name, but it (vvvv) was either missing or invalid.

-Action: Correct the code in or investigate the logic to determine why the local variable in question is not in the expected state.
+Action: Correct the code or investigate the logic to determine why the local variable in question is not in the expected state.

 -----------------
 VIEWNOTFOUND